-The Company has established an Employee Share Ownership Plan which is open to employees and Directors who have a significant role in the continued development and success of the Company.
-It is a requirement under the Share Trading Policy that the Board, Directors, Executives, Company Secretary and any other person who is entitled to receive shares, equity performance rights and/or options as part of the Employee Share Ownership Plan, are prohibited in entering into hedging arrangements with respect to the securities, that would operate to limit the economic risk associated with holding those securities.
+The Company has established an Employee Share Ownership Plan and an Equity Incentive Plan which is open to employees and Directors who have a significant role in the continued development and success of the Company.
+It is a requirement under the Share Trading Policy that the Board, Directors, Executives, Company Secretary and any other person who is entitled to receive shares, equity performance rights and/or options as part of the Employee Share Ownership Plan or the Equity Incentive Plan, are prohibited in entering into hedging arrangements with respect to the securities, that would operate to limit the economic risk associated with holding those securities.